 No one is allowed to play without a proper lacrosse butt end.
 Not having a butt end in lacrosse can result in your stick being not allowed for use and a hefty penalty.
-You obviously need to play with a lacrosse butt end, but choosing which one is best can be difficult.
+You need to play with a lacrosse butt end, but choosing the best can be difficult.
 This often overlooked part of your lacrosse stick can directly affect your shooting, cradling, and fakes; but, players don’t always realize this.
 Getting the right lacrosse butt ends will help you focus more on practice and less on your stick.
 Our top 5 Lacrosse Butt Ends or Lacrosse End Caps bring the very best aspects together for optimal performance and comfort in a lacrosse stick accessories.

 Lacrosse Butt Ends For The Elite

 Our list of the top butt ends in lacrosse brings everything to the table.
 The swift attackman and the punishing defender both need a butt end that serves their needs, while being something they like.
 A bad butt end ruins your bottom hand grip and that leads to mistakes.
 However, thanks to the next 5 lacrosse butt ends you won’t be disappointed with your bottom hand anymore.

 Rocket Mesh kills it with their mesh, but their butt ends are definitely worth noticing.
 They offer three styles for different preferences from players and all of them have one amazing quality that they share.
 All of Rocket Mesh’s butt ends require only one piece of tape for a secure fit.
 Only a small strip under the butt end keeps it in place and all of them offer different grips.
 The Donut and Hydrant both “shorten” your shaft with a false bottom to catch your hand, while the TapeSaver catches your hand at the very bottom of the shaft.
 All have incredibly secure grips and are super hard.
 They will never wear out and this could easily be the last butt end in lacrosse you ever have to buy.